-In May of 2011, Accounting Standards Update No. 2011-04 ("ASU 2011-04"), Fair Value Measurements was amended.
-ASU 2011-04 clarifies the application of existing fair value measurement requirements and results in common measurement and disclosure requirements in U.S. GAAP and International Financial Reporting Standards ("IFRS").
-ASU 2011-04 also expands the disclosures for fair value measurements that are estimated using significant unobservable (Level 3) inputs.
-This new guidance is to be applied prospectively for reporting periods beginning on or after December 15, 2011.
-We plan to adopt this guidance as of January 1, 2012 on a prospective basis and do not expect the adoption thereof to have a material effect on our consolidated financial statements.
+In 2011 the FASB issued Accounting Standards Update No. 2011-04, to provide guidance on achieving a consistent definition of and common requirements for measurement of and disclosure concerning fair value as between U.S. GAAP and International Financial Reporting Standards.
+ASU 2011-04 is required to be applied prospectively in interim and annual periods beginning after December 15, 2011.
+We adopted this guidance beginning January 1, 2012.
+The adoption of this amendment did not have a material effect on our Consolidated Financial Statements.